VonStroheim/thebooking/README.md

 + Conditional fields: fields can be configured to show/hide or being required in consequence of values of other fields.
 + Validation: apply the desired validation rule to any text field, if needed.

+## Google Calendar 2-ways integration
+Go in `TheBooking > Settings > Google Calendar`, provide Google API keys and select a Google Calendar.

+#### Highlighted features
++ Create reservation events automatically in your Google Calendar
++ Remove available time slots automatically when you are busy

 ## Reservations management
 Go in `TheBooking > Reservations` to manage your reservations.